Taming the Intangible: Techniques for Interpreting Hidden Systems

-Host: Grace Hunter (she/her); Panelists: Kirsti Kivinen, Jason Armstrong (he/him), Yuluo Wei
+Panelists: Kirsti Kivinen (she/her), Olathe Macintyre (she/her), Jason Armstrong (he/him), Yuluo Wei (she/her)

 Climate change has been called the greatest threat of our times.
 How can you create interpretive exhibits that help audiences understand climate change and become inspired to take meaningful action against this threat?
-This panel will discuss how two science centres, an art gallery, and a botanical garden tackled designing interpretive climate change exhibits.
+This panel will discuss how two science centres and an art gallery tackled designing interpretive climate change exhibits.

 Inspiring Visitors to Non-Actions